RedTrioVirus/HitboxClass/README.md

 # HitboxClass
 An incredibly easy yet powerful OOP-based hitbox module for Roblox.
 Completely type-checked to allow easy implementation and use.

+HitboxClass comes with a variety of features such as easy client-sided hitboxes and velocity prediction.

 This module uses [Signal](https://sleitnick.github.io/RbxUtil/api/Signal/) by [Sleitnick](https://github.com/Sleitnick).

 # How to Set Up